cassiebreviu/Use-ML-To-Classify-Yoga-Poses/README.md

 ### Create Project and Train Model
 * Select "Quick Start"
-* Select "Custom Vision Portal"
+* Select "Custom Vision Portal" or go to https://www.customvision.ai/projects and login
 * Select 'Sign in"
 * Select "New Project"
   - Enter a Name and Resource Group and